Philip, by Gods grace the fourth disciple whom Jesus Christ called to follow him,

 In the small hours of the morning, Jesus decided wed all had enough, and our table stopped drinking.
 Just in time, apparently, because it was not long afterward that his mother came by, followed by four worried-looking servants: two waiters and two wine-stewards.
 She whispered to Jesus, They have no wine left.

 Thats no concern of mine, he told her.
 What do you want me to do about it?
 My hour is not yet come.

-See if theres any way you can help, she urged him.
+I don't care, she replied.
+See if theres any way you can help.
 And to the servants she said, Do whatever he tells you.